DS-567/Educational-8-bit-CPU-SoC-/README.md

 ## Architecture

-The architecture in more detail is shown below:
+The architecture is shown below in more detail.
+The core CPU PCBs are printed blue and the SoC peripherals are printed black, as highlighted on the bottom of the diagram.

 <p align="center">
   <img src="images/architecture.PNG" alt="Architecture " width="900"/>